beauwilliams/Solidity-Hardhat-Starter-Template/README.md

     clean
 ```

-### Running tests
+### Running tests and audits

-Run the tests with `just test`
+- Run the unit tests with `just test`
+- Statically analyse code for vulnerabilities with `just audit`

 ### Starting a new project from this template

 - Clean the workspace (to start a new project, removing example code and scripts) using `just clean`
-- Create your solidity code in /contracts, tests in /test and deploy/berify scripts in /scripts
+- Create your solidity code in `/contracts`, tests in `/test` and deploy/verify scripts in `/scripts`

 ## FAQ